 This article has been updated from a previous version.

-In actuality, however, the optimal zone lies somewhere between those two extremes and depends on more considerations than just water.
-Rust is the inevitable interaction between iron, water, and oxygen.
-Still, modern automotive materials and manufacturing processes mean that a bit of rainwater alone is not going to oxidize your new car.
+Rust is the natural result of iron, water, and oxygen interacting.
+However, modern automotive materials and manufacturing processes ensure that a bit of rainwater alone won’t immediately corrode your new car.

-According to Statistics Canada, Canadian roads endure about five million tonnes of salt annually to melt ice and snow during the long winters.
-These corrosive de-icing chemicals also happen to be terrific at eating into the rust-resistant alloys in modern cars.
-Vehicles in coastal cities experience similar effects from the high ocean salt content in the air.
+Statistics Canada reports that Canadian roads endure about five million tonnes of road salt annually to combat ice and snow annually.
+These strong de-icing chemicals are also adept to eroding the rust-resistant alloys in modern cars.
+Coastal cities face a similar challenge due to high salt content in the ocean air.

 Dripless oil spray